nrnavaneet/drift-scout/README.md

 Drift Scout is a small but production-ready reference project for modeling infrastructure drift detection, remediation simulation, and reporting workflows.
-It is designed for the Ambiguous Coding Task project to exercise reasoning in a Python-based DevOps/infrastructure context while remaining realistic and approachable.

 ### Highlights
 - Python 3.10+ with a modern `pyproject.toml` build